matloff/R-vs.-Python-for-Data-Science/README.md

 material not in base Python, e.g., NumPy, Pandas and matplotlib.
 These libraries require a fair amount of computer systems sophistication.

-By contrast, matrix types and basic graphics are built-in to base R.  The novice can be doing simple data analyses within minutes.

 Python libraries can be tricky to configure, even for the systems-savvy, while most R packages run right out of the box.

 ## Data Science emphasis

 **Huge win for R.**

-In my book, *The Art of R Programmming*, I wrote "R is written *by* statisticians, *for* statisticians," a line I've been pleased to see quoted now and then.
+In my book, *The Art of R Programmming*, I wrote "R is written *by* statisticians, *for* statisticians," a line I've been pleased to see quoted by others.
 One could update that to read "R is written *by* data scientists, *for* data scientists," and it is of crucial importance in our discussion here.

-Just look at an R function like **unique()**, for instance.
-Sure, one could write one's own function for this in Python (though it would take considerable work to include all the options), but it's right there in R, ready to use.
-Same for **table()**, **order()** and so on.
-There are dozens and dozens of functions like this in R that are especially useful for Data Science but are missing in Python.
+Matrix types, data frames, missing-value handling, basic graphics, data-and-time processing, linear models, basic statistics, contingency tables and so on are built-in to base R.  The novice can be doing simple data analyses with these tools within minutes.

 Generally an R data science function will be richer in coverage than its Python counterpart.
-For instance, R's **hist()** functions offers many advanced options, not the case for Python.
+For instance, R's histogram plot function, **hist()**, offers many advanced options, not the case for Python.

 All this is the result of the fact that, indeed, "R is written *by* data scientists, *for* data scientists."